bessai-mohamed-cherif/Pluralsight-Django-getting-started/README.md

 # Pluralsight-Django-getting-started

-Simple Django project using Models and Modelforms to Plan and Register meetings
+Simple Django project implemanting the Model-View-Template basics and using Models and Modelforms to Plan and Register meetings

 ![alt text](https://i.imgur.com/SSyzJLy.jpg)